 The Warburton Caravan park is just beyond the end of the rail trail so it can be the destination or the beginning of your Rail Trail trip.

-If you are prepared to venture a little further away the Upper Yarra Reservoir (24km from Warburton) there is a less expensive and more laid back camping option that is still dog friendly.
-I have made this as a cycle camping destination which meant I had to venture off the bike paths.
+If you are prepared to venture a little further away, the Upper Yarra Reservoir (24km from Warburton) there is a less expensive and more laid back camping option that is still dog-friendly.
+I have done this as a cycle camping destination which meant I had to venture off the bike paths.

 Another two spots I haven’t stayed at but are on my to-do list are Doone’s Reserve Caravan Park in Yarra Junction and Starlings Gap in the Yarra State Forest (recently stumbled across when doing the ‘Walk into History’).